Get a student from Agro Business and Landscape Management as an intern

 The periods can possibly be arranged differently.
 After the end of the long internship period, the student and the company can agree that the final exam project will be written in cooperation with the company.

-As the internship is a part of the Agro Business and Landscape Management programme, your company has no financial obligations towards the student.
+As the internship is a part of the Agro Business and Landscape Management programme, your company is not obliged to pay a salary to the intern.

 The Agro Business and Landscape Management programme is a 2-year higher education Academy Profession degree programme which, among other things, qualifies the student to work within planning, organising and implementing tasks related to communication, consultancy, production and management within agriculture and related businesses.
 The admission requirements are upper secondary certificates or a relevant vocational education.